What Is Reverse Engineering?

 As malware becomes more complex, the chances that the disassembler somehow fails or the decompiler creates confusing code increase.
 Thus, reversers need more time to understand the disassembled or decompiled code.
 During this time, malware can wreak havoc on the network.
 Because of this, more attention is paid to dynamic malware analysis.
 Dynamic malware analysis involves using a closed system (sandbox) to run malware in a safe environment and watch what it does.

-However, in addition to the advantages, using a sandbox for dynamic analysis also has its problems.
-For example, a lot of sophisticated malware use circumvention techniques and can detect that they are in a sandbox.
+However, besides the advantages, using a sandbox for dynamic analysis also has problems.
+For example, many sophisticated malware use circumvention techniques and can detect that they are in a sandbox.
 When the sandbox is detected, the malware will not show its true malicious nature.
 Advanced malware has a set of tools they can use to fool sandboxes and avoid detection: they can suspend their malicious actions, acting only when the user is active, thus hiding the malicious code where it will not be detected, along with a host of other evasion techniques.

 Optimizing of reverse engineering

 By using dynamic analysis to automate malware analysis as much as possible.
 Cybersecurity professionals can tackle advanced malware more quickly and efficiently, freeing up their time for challenging work, such as learning and parsing new encryption schemes, reverse communication protocols, or working on attribution.
-The more advanced the automated solution, the more likely the reverser won't have to go back to the process's initial (and time-consuming) phase.
-The latter involves unpacking, deobfuscating, and understanding the fundamental behavior of the malware.
+The more advanced the automated solution, the more likely the reverser won't have to return to the process's initial (and time-consuming) phase.
+The latter involves unpacking, deobfuscating, and understanding the malware's fundamental behavior.

 The best option would be for cybersecurity teams to implement a two-pronged approach in which sandbox technologies are used to analyze the vast majority of threats automatically.
 In contrast, reverters devote their time to "surgically" analyzing the insides of the most complex ones when additional threat information is needed.